Photogrammtery-Topics/UAV-Lidar-flight-planner/readme.txt

-Flight_Planner Executable
+Flight_Planner version 1.1 Executable
 developed by Bashar Alsadik.
 University of Twente - Netherlands.
 1. Prerequisites for Deployment

-Verify that version 9.7 (R2019b) of the MATLAB Runtime is installed.
+Verify that version 9.9 (R2020b) of the MATLAB Runtime is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter